txt/se25/docs/intro.md

  -  Dell's acquisition of EMC in 2016 was valued at $67 billion
  -  Microsoft's acquisition of Activision Blizzard in 2022 for $68.7 billion

+---

+## Glossary of Terms

+### Core Software Engineering Concepts
+- **Process**:
+  - Methods and workflows defining "how" tasks are achieved, including methodologies like Agile or Waterfall.
+- **Resources**:
+  - Inputs and tools enabling tasks, such as version control systems, testing frameworks, or personnel expertise.
+- **Product**:
+  - The outputs or results of software processes, including functional systems, documentation, or reports.
+- **Software Life Cycle**:
+  - The stages of software development, from requirements analysis to design, coding, testing, deployment, and maintenance.
+- **Internal Metrics**:
+  - Measures of efficiency and performance within the organization, e.g., defect resolution time or code coverage.
+- **External Metrics**:
+  - Measures of the impact and outcomes, focusing on stakeholder satisfaction, e.g., compliance with standards or customer feedback.

+### Metrics and Measurement
+- **GQM (Goal-Question-Metric)**:
+  - A framework linking organizational goals to specific questions and metrics for evaluation.
+- **Defect Density**:
+  - The number of defects per unit size of code, used to assess software quality.
+- **Mean Time to Repair (MTTR)**:
+  - Average time taken to resolve a defect or issue.
+- **Code Coverage**:
+  - The percentage of source code executed during testing, used as a measure of test completeness.
+- **Technical Debt**:
+  - The accumulated cost of deferred maintenance, often resulting from rushed or suboptimal code.

+### Techniques and Tools
+- **Test-Driven Development (TDD)**:
+  - Writing tests before implementing code to ensure quality and adherence to specifications.
+- **Continuous Integration (CI)**:
+  - Automating the integration of code changes, typically through frequent builds and tests.
+- **Static Analysis**:
+  - Examining code without executing it to find potential issues, such as vulnerabilities or inefficiencies.
+- **Bayesian Networks**:
+  - Probabilistic models that represent dependencies and enable inference, e.g., for defect prediction.
+- **Version Control**:
+  - Systems for tracking changes in code, enabling collaboration and rollback, e.g., Git or Subversion.

+### Team Dynamics and Management
+- **Distributed Teams**:
+  - Teams working across multiple locations, often spanning time zones and cultures.
+- **Personnel Management**:
+  - Balancing team skills, training, and roles to optimize productivity and collaboration.
+- **Stakeholder Management**:
+  - Ensuring stakeholder needs and expectations are met throughout the project lifecycle.
+- **Dependency Management**:
+  - Tracking and managing interdependencies between teams, tasks, or components.

+## Ethical and Social Considerations
+- **Ethical Software Practices**:
+  - Developing software that adheres to legal, societal, and organizational ethics.
+- **Volkswagen Emissions Scandal**:
+  - A case of unethical software manipulation to bypass regulatory emissions tests.
+- **Open Governance**:
+  - Transparent and inclusive decision-making processes in open-source projects.

+### Emerging Trends and Challenges
+- **Legacy Software**:
+  - Older software systems still in use but often costly and difficult to maintain.
+- **Global Development**:
+  - Software development leveraging teams across the world, often for cost or expertise advantages.
+- **Agile Frameworks**:
+  - Iterative and flexible development methodologies prioritizing collaboration and adaptability.
+- **Incremental Development**:
+  - Delivering software in smaller, manageable increments rather than a single large release.
+- **Technical Debt Management**:
+  - Practices aimed at minimizing the accumulation and impact of technical debt.

+## Self-Study

+1. **Understanding Metrics**
+   - Explain the difference between internal and external metrics.
+Provide examples of how each type of metric can influence decision-making in a software project.

+2. **Process and Resource Management**
+   - How can balancing process, product, and personnel management improve the success of distributed software teams?

+3. **Ethics in Software Engineering**
+   - Discuss the implications of the Volkswagen emissions scandal for software engineering ethics.
+What practices could have prevented this issue?

+4. **Technical Debt and Legacy Systems**
+   - Why is technical debt a significant challenge in modern software engineering?
+     - Use the COBOL case study to illustrate your answer.

+5. **Technical Debt and Modern Systems**
+   - Why is technical debt a significant challenge in modern software engineering?
+     - Use recent advances in AI as a  case study to illustrate your answer.